miwoe/properties_comparator/README.md

 * Arg2: Path to file two
 * Arg3: Mode

-Mode:
+##### Available modes
-count : compares only the number of keys in the files
+_count_ : compares only the number of keys in the files
-1: checks for missing keys in file one in relation to file two.
+_1_: checks for missing keys in file one in relation to file two.
-2: checks for missing keys in file two in relation to file one.
+_2_: checks for missing keys in file two in relation to file one.
-v: compares also differences in trimmed values.
+_v_: compares also differences in trimmed values.
 Case sensitive.
-m: Merges the two files (values in file 2 have higher prio, means 2 is merged in 1)
+_m_: Merges the two files (values in file 2 have higher prio, means 2 is merged in 1)

 #### Usage